 This restaurant may be decked out in sports memorabilia, but don’t be mistaken: it’s a fine dining experience.
 La Brigada has made a name for itself in the neighborhood serving up the best parrillas in town – the word literally translates as “grill” in English, but refers to a classic Argentinian dish of grilled steak, sausages and other meats piled high.
 Plan ahead for dinner here, as reservations can fill up fast.

 This 18th-century Dominican convent has been a central building in Buenos Aires’ history.
 It was under siege during the British invasions of the early 19th century and was used as a museum when the Dominican orders were expelled about 20 years later.
 It now houses the tomb of Manuel Belgrano, one of the country’s national heroes of independence.
-The interior is in the classic Spanish colonial style, with marble and intricate painted details.
 Due to the convent’s excellent location between Plaza Dorrego and Plaza de Mayo, it’s worth stopping by when walking down to San Telmo from the city center.

 This is an updated version of an article originally by Bethany Currie.